m-wrobel91/cookbook/README.md

     <div style='color:grey'><sup>Fig.1 - Screenshot from the application with the Angular frontend.</sup></div>
     </figure>
 </div>
 This project was created in order to learn more on java web applications and acquire good programming habits.
 Great attention was paid on clean code rules while writing the code.
 Domain-driven-design principles were followed while building the application.
 Each of the domain layer has its own role in the application.
 CookBook is backed by H2 database.
 For retrieving and saving data to database JPA Repository was used.
-For testing the backend endpoints 'Swagger' was used.
+For testing the backend API endpoints 'Swagger' was used.
 <br>
 Project was developed to get acquainted with basics of Angular.
 Front end is made on the base of Bootstrap templates.